-Medium screens (4 to 4.7 inches)
+Medium screens (4.5-4.9 inches)

-Small screens (under 4 inches)
+Small screens (under 4.5 inches)

 Traditionally, clock speed, listed in gigahertz, has been the quick way to judge CPU power.
 These days a chip's architecture, specifically how many computing cores it has, is becoming a more reliable predictor.
 Another factor is that older processors tend to use less efficient designs, making them worse performers while being harder on batteries than their newer counterparts.
 We talk more about processors below.

 If your cell phone battery conks out, all the snazzy features in the world won't be able to help you.
 Manufacturers have begun to recognize the critical importance of battery life and are squeezing greater-capacity batteries into their phones.
 Typical phone batteries start in the neighborhood of 1,700mAh and go all the way up to 3,500mAh.